Organic Soap Nuts Deseeded

 Extract By Soaking

-- Get a 1.5 litre bottle, add in 15 whole Soap Nuts and fill the bottle with water and let it soak overnight or for about8 hours.
+Get a 1.5-liter bottle, add in 15 whole Soap Nuts and fill the bottle with water and let it soak overnight or for about8 hours.

 Extract By Boiling